-Post by MSc International Development and Humanitarian Emergencies student, Becky Brooks.
+Post by MSc International Development and Humanitarian Emergencies student, Rebecca Brooks.

 In March this year, 34 students studying for the MSc in International Development and Humanitarian Emergencies travelled to Geneva to visit various humanitarian organisations.

 Trekking across the beautiful city, we attended meetings at the United Nations High Commissioner for Refugees, the Office for the Coordination of Humanitarian Affairs, the International Federation of Red Cross and Red Crescent Societies, the International Committee of the Red Cross, Medicine Sans Frontières, the Centre for Humanitarian Dialogue, and Interpeace.

 It was a great opportunity to see in practice what we had been learning about in our lectures and get a taste of what it would be like to work for a humanitarian organisation.
 We were able to see first-hand the different institutional perspectives regarding the principles and purpose of humanitarian action and got the chance to quiz high profile humanitarian workers on their beliefs and practices and the future challenges humanitarianism faces.

 Jam-packed and full of practical insights, we learnt more about the IFRC’s organisational structure and disaster response, OCHA’s leadership and coordination roles, and the ICRC’s unique legal mandate.
 A really interesting talk at UNHCR taught us about their cooperation with the private sector for fundraising, and at MSF we were able to discuss the challenges and contestations surrounding the securitisation of aid.